valina354/pculator/README.md

 **WARNING:** *This software is still currently in the early stages, and not really ready for general use.
 If you are looking for a stable, full-featured emulator that's well-tested, use something else like 86Box.
 If you just want to play some DOS games, use DOSBox.
 If you enjoy testing and/or contributing to new software, this is for you!*

 This is an extension of my other project XTulator, which is a much simpler and less-ambitious 8086 PC emulator.
-PCulator currently seems to have the 486 CPU core working fairly well, but there are still a lot of issues with some of the bits surrounding the CPU.
-For example, the ATA/IDE controller and FPU.
-I borrowed and hastily adapted the FPU from the Halfix project.
-Very hastily, as in I broke it.
-Fixing this or even writing a new FPU module is my top priority, since a working FPU is a requirement for many OSes and DOS games.
+PCulator currently seems to have the 486 CPU core working fairly well, but there are still some issues with some of the bits surrounding the CPU.

-The only 32-bit OS I've currently had luck fully booting into and using is Debian 2.2 "Potato" -- and it needs the "no387" option passed to the kernel because of the broken FPU.
-It also boots MS-DOS and does well with the DOS4GW games I've tried, as long as they don't need an FPU.
+The only 32-bit OS I've currently had luck fully booting into and using is Debian 2.2 "Potato".
+It also boots MS-DOS and does well with most of the DOS4GW games I've tried.
 I haven't been able to boot any 32-bit Windows OS, not even Windows 3.1 in 386 enhanced mode.

-I haven't implemented a floppy controller or CD-ROM drives yet, so don't expect to install an OS from within PCulator at this point.
+I haven't implemented a floppy controller or CD-ROM drives yet, so you can't install an OS from within PCulator at this point.
 I've been doing installations to hard disk images with QEMU or 86Box, and then booting the image in PCulator.
 My ATA controller is incomplete and apparently slightly broken, as Linux will occasionally hang for a few moments and then spit out "hda: lost interrupt" before continuing when accessing the disk.
 It's rare, but annoying.

 Also, keep in mind that this works like a *real* 486 PC, meaning it runs a real 1990's era 486 BIOS when it starts, so you'll have to make sure you go into the BIOS setup and configure your disk image's geometry before booting it!
 Just like back in the day.
 You can use the BIOS's IDE auto-configure option as well.
 You'll need to do this any time you are using a different size disk image than you did last time.

 **HINT:** *The keyboard controller is also slightly broken.
 It works in DOS/Linux just fine, but the BIOS will complain about it and give you a warning, so you should turn off halting on errors in the BIOS setup until I get that fixed.*

-There is also an emulated NE2000 network card that uses pcap/npcap, but it has issues.
-It starts dropping a lot of packets if you try to push it too hard.
+There is also an emulated NE2000 network card that uses pcap/npcap, but it starts dropping packets if you try to push it too hard.

 Finally, you'll see a lot of evidence in the code that this was originally an emulator for an 8086 16-bit PC.
 There is a lot of clean-up and refactoring still left to do.